ArthurHeitmann/NierDocs/docs/audio/Music_WEMs.md

 	- 0 Song of the Ancients - Popola
 	- 1 Song of the Ancients - Popola w/o vocals
 	- 2 Keine - Salvation
-	- 3 ?
+	- 3 Emil - Sacrifice
 	- 13 End of the Unknown
-	- 14 Birth of a Wish - This cannot continue
+	- 14 Birth of a Wish - This cannot continue (ENG)
 	- 15 Birth of a Wish - This cannot continue (JAP)
 - BGM_0_001.wsp
+	- 26 A Beautiful Song (first screams)
 	- 27 Rebirth & Hope
 	- 28 Crumbling Lies P1
 	- 29 Crumbling Lies P2